-Belief in God associated with ability to 'mentalize'May 30th, 2012 in Psychology & Psychiatry /
+Belief in God associated with ability to 'mentalize'May 30, 2012 in Medicine & Health / Psychology & Psychiatry

 Belief in God or other higher powers may be crucially linked to humans' cognitive ability to infer other peoples' mental states, called "theory of mind" or "mentalizing," according to research published May 30 in the open access journal PLoS ONE.